xavieryarde/rock-paper-scissors/README.md

 ﻿# Rock Paper Scissors
-An game of rock paper scissors which is available offline as well as online.
+A game of rock paper scissors which is available offline as well as online.
 Created with pygame

 # To Start The Game
 To run the game you will need to run the file *server.py* on one computer.
 Then you can run the file *rock-paper-scissors.py* on other computers to connect.